Lawyers are in a competitive market. To enjoy competing, you need to innovate your law practice. To innovate, try this: The IDEA Strategy Model.

 There are four functional disciplines in a business strategy: (1) Inquiry; (2) Design; (3) Execution; and (4) Adjustment.
 I’ve named it the IDEA Strategy Model.
 Each has its own set of skillsets and mindsets that make it possible to carry out the function effectively.
 Inquiry and Design are closely aligned with innovation, while Execution and Adjustment are closely aligned with sustaining and increasing profitability.
 If an organization is experiencing an ongoing drop in demand for whatever it is supplying, sustaining profitability isn’t an option in the long-term.
 Demand is the cyclical driver of revenue and profitability across a sales cycle and while it is dropping, no measure of cost-cutting and increased efficiencies will offset a dwindling demand.

 Execution and Adjustment will not help you adjust to disruptive change with a new, competitive position in the marketplace.
 Inquiry and Design do that.
-A deep dive into these disciplines is the path forward.
+Dive deeply into these disciplines to find your path forward.

 The IDEA Strategy Model distinguishes the functional disciplines related to innovation and a core focus on marketplace relevancy from those related to incremental adjustment and a core focus on sustaining and increasing profitability.